PCB Trace Width vs. Current Table for High Power Designs

 300

-You’ve probably noticed two things from this table:
+You’ve probably noticed two things from looking at the IPC-2152 formulas used to generate this table:

 • Different trace thicknesses/copper weights.
 The trace thickness needs to be calculated from the copper weight in your board.
 We’ve only included the standard 1 oz/sq. ft. value above.
 However, boards that will run at high currents often require heavier copper to accommodate a higher temperature rise.